awsdocs/aws-systems-manager-user-guide/doc_source/ssm-using-shared.md

 ------

-**To get information about a Systems Manager document that has been shared with you**
+**To get information about an SSM document that has been shared with you**

 ------
 #### [ Linux ]